Filtered By: Lifestyle

 There is a voyeuristic quality to "Request."
 The stage is set right smack in the middle of the theatre, with very little space between audience and actor.

 Depending on where you sit, you'll get a closer look of the woman in a particular room of the apartment: The one near the kitchen will let you see her cooking and washing dishes.
 The one near the toilet will let you see her washing her face, taking care of herself, and even peeing.
-The one near her table will let you see her as see tries to occupy herself, and finally near the little altar, will let you see her praying fervently.
+The one near her table will let you see her as see tries to occupy herself, and finally near the little altar will let you see her praying fervently.

-Bobby Garcia's rendition of the Franz Xaver Kroetz's landmark piece brings the material closer to home by featuring an OFW — presumably medical worker, based on the scrubs she is wearing — and having the fictional radio program play familiar OPM songs from artists like Ben & Ben, Bamboo, and the like.
+Bobby Garcia's rendition of the Franz Xaver Kroetz's landmark piece brings the material closer to home by featuring an OFW — presumably a medical worker, based on the scrubs she is wearing — and having the fictional radio program play familiar OPM songs from artists like Ben & Ben, Bamboo, and the like.

 But taking front and center is the acting.
 "Request sa Radyo" is a wordless play, and as such, it requires the caliber of acting at the level of a BAFTA-nominee like Dolly or a Tony Awardee like Lea; any less and the play runs the risk of being absolutely boring, a complete waste of your 70 minutes and your ticket money.